ArnaudPel/CamKifu/readme.txt

     (*) In the meantime, the suggestion is to save into a file and use your favorite SGF editor.

     To request a feature, please use the issue tracker.

+How to:
+Modify the stones on the goban:
+    As of Dec.
+2013, variations are not supported in a game.
+This may imply frustrating behavior of the goban, compared to already-in-place editors.
+Hopefully this situation will be forgotten soon.
+Below are the current features available.
+    Put a stone on the goban:
+        - left-click to append a stone to game.
+This can only be done when the goban is displaying the last stone of the game -

+Contribution:
+Code:
+    Keeping in mind the OCP, a few class hierarchies have been put to good use.
+Hopefully they will provide extension points for further developments.

+Guidance:
+    Any advice regarding architecture improvements will be received with sharp interest, wether it ends up being put to use or not.